LeonDaCosta/WaysOfWorking/README.md

 Senior developers should then be able to merge it once these requirements have been met.
 If an update to that PR is made after the approvals quota is reached then the quota is reset and the approval process restarts before a merge can be completed.

-You should always merge in a way that maintains the hillocks in the git tree, and remove the branch after merging.
+You should always merge in a way that maintains the hillocks in the git tree, and remove the branch after merging, you should never squash a branch into another unless you need to hide the history.

-You can do this like so:
+You can correctly merge a branch like so:

 ```
 git checkout target-branch